federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 > I did an intelligent guess, commented out the Resize method call, and voila, the problematic log messages disappeared !

-I am running my application (both 32 bit and 64 bit) on OSX without a problem, smooth-resizing is working, and I seem to have no knowledge of any remaining bugs right now.
+Now I am running my application (both 32 bit and 64 bit) on OSX without a problem, smooth-resizing is working, and I seem to have no knowledge of any remaining bugs any more.

 In versions of Delphi prior to 10.2.2 they created the exceptions but did not raise them, and I remember that I rolled back to not raising these exceptions when they started to raise them.